codepath/android_guides/Using-Context.md

 }
 ```

 Whereas an `ArrayAdapter` requires a context to be passed into it's constructor, a `RecyclerView.Adapter` does not.
-Instead, the correct context can inferred from the parent view when inflation is necessary.
+Instead, the correct context can be inferred from the parent view when inflation is necessary.

 The associated `RecyclerView` always passes itself as the parent view into the `RecyclerView.Adapter.onCreateViewHolder()` call.